 Tackling injustices and inequalities is not a distraction or a luxury.
 Rather it is an opportunity to rebuild in a way which encourages a deep structural transition to an economy that better values the work we know is essential to sustaining us.
-We will address the crises in healthcare, social, economic and ecological policies which have been laid bare by this pandemic.
+We would address the crises in healthcare, social, economic and ecological policies.

-We will press for the devolution of welfare to develop a more compassionate system that protects Wales’ citizens from the worst effects of the policies of successive UK governments.
+We would press for the devolution of welfare to develop a more compassionate system that protects Wales’ citizens from the worst effects of the policies of successive UK governments.

 Plaid Cymru’s Child Payment Policy